benjaminion/upgrading-ethereum-book/src/book.md

 The Ethereum network comprises a large number of individual nodes.
 Each node acts independently, and nodes communicate over an unreliable, asynchronous network, the Internet.
 Any individual node might be honest &ndash; behaving correctly at all times &ndash; or faulty in any arbitrary way: simply down or non-communicative, following a different version of the protocol, actively trying to mislead other nodes, publishing contradictory messages, or any manner of other fault.

 Users submit transactions to this network of nodes, and the goal of the consensus protocol is that all correct nodes eventually agree on a single, consistent view of the history of transactions.
 That is, the order in which transactions were processed and the outcome of that processing.
-So, if I have 1 ETH and I simultaneously tell the network that I am sending that 1 ETH to Alice and also to Bob, we expect that eventually the network will agree that either I sent it to Alice or I sent it to Bob.
+So, if I have 1&nbsp;ETH and I simultaneously tell the network that I am sending that 1&nbsp;ETH to Alice and also to Bob, we expect that eventually the network will agree that either I sent it to Alice or I sent it to Bob.
 It would be a failure if both Alice and Bob received my Ether, or if neither received it.

 A consensus protocol is the process by which this agreement on the ordering of transactions comes about.